kwameopareasiedu/teem-calendar/readme.md

 3. `cd` into project root and run `yarn` to install dependencies
 4. Run `yarn dev` to start development server
 5. Access app at http://localhost:8000

+## Playground

+The final app is available at https://kwameopareasiedu.github.io/teem-calendar/.
+Enjoy!